 They solve problems well, never flinch in the face of danger and get along fine without the love and affection so many other breeds require.

 None of this is to suggest that Tibetan mastiffs aren’t loving and loyal canines.
-They do bond with their families, and they’ll come say hello and appreciate a bit of behind-the-ear scratching.
+They do bond with their families, and they’ll come to say hello and appreciate a bit of behind-the-ear scratching.
+Even if they don’t require as much love and affection as other breeds, they are still a dog that appreciates attention and can still be your best friend!

-But they don’t obsess about their owners the way Dobermans, Rottweilers, German shepherds and Labrador retrievers often do.
+However, they don’t obsess about their owners the way Dobermans, Rottweilers, German shepherds, and Labrador retrievers often do.
+They are not as fiercely loyal as these breeds, as their breeding has them accustomed to being left alone.

 Tibetan mastiffs are often aloof, reserved and a bit suspicious around strangers, and they occasionally decide that they do not like a given individual.
 In fact, while they are gentle, goofy and playful with the family’s children, they can become uncomfortable with the antics, noise and energy levels of visiting or unfamiliar kids.